LogoLogo

 Configuration Overview

-The project configuration file should be located in the top-level directory of the project's Git repository.
+The file should be located in the top-level directory of the project's Git repository.
 We suggest naming it project.garden.yml for clarity, but you can also use garden.yml or any filename ending with .garden.yml.

 The other docs under the Using Garden go into more details, and we highly recommend reading through all of them.